chainer/chainer/docs/source/reference/configuration.rst

 .. doctest::

   >>> with chainer.using_config('debug', True):
-  ...     pass  # code running in the debug mode
+  ...     pass  # code running in debug mode

 If you want to switch to the test mode for an evaluation, you can do that in the same way.